Models of random subtrees of a graph: Survey of models of random subtrees of a graph

 \subsection{Constructions on weighted graphs}

-In this part, we assume some i.i.d. weights $\bC=({\bf C}_e :e\in E(G))$ associated with edges picked according to a non atomic measure $\mu$ on $(0,+\infty)$.
+In this part, we assume some i.i.d. weights $\bC=({\bf C}_e :e\in E(G))$ associated with edges picked according to a non-atomic measure $\mu$ on $(0,+\infty)$.
 The induced random order $\sigma$ of the edges is the (a.s. well defined) permutation satisfying \ben e_{\sigma(1)} < \cdots < e_{\sigma(|E|)}. \een

-The two first models given in this part are built using Prim \cite{Prim} and Kruskal \cite{Krus} algorithms which extract the minimum spanning tree (MST) of a weighted graph $(G,\bC)$.
-In fact, the MST is a function of the induced random order $\sigma$ (this is a consequence of Prim, Kruskal and also Boruvka algorithm).
+The two first models given in this part are built using Prim's \cite{Prim} and Kruskal's \cite{Krus} algorithms which extract the minimum spanning tree (MST) of a weighted graph $(G,\bC)$.
+In fact, the MST is a function of the induced random order $\sigma$ (this is a consequence of Prim's, Kruskal's and also Bor\.{u}vka's algorithm \cite{Boru}; we refer to Nes\u{e}tr\u{\i}l et al. \cite{MR1825599}, Graham and Hell \cite{MR783327} for historical notes on this problem).